Colorado RN to MSN Programs

 Curriculum for an RN to MSN program generally consists of core advanced nursing classes coupled with specialty nursing courses if a concentration is chosen.
 There is also typically a clinical component consisting of clinical hours or a capstone project.

-To provide an example, the BSN to MSN program at Colorado Mesa University consists of courses including:
+To provide an example, some programs consist of courses including:

 Registered nurses returning to school to complete an MSN degree are increasingly choosing online program options.
 These online programs allow RNs to complete the coursework at their own pace, and many are able to continue working while finishing their graduate studies.
 Enrolling in an online program offered by an in-state school also typically allows students to take advantage of in-state tuition rates.